Boipatong massacre: Massacre

 The attack on township residents was carried out by armed men from the steelworks residence KwaMadala Hostel, which is located about 1 km from the township.
 Forty-five people died and several were maimed.

 The attackers were supporters of the Inkatha Freedom Party (IFP), rival party of the African National Congress (ANC).
 At the time, the South African government and several other political groups were negotiating in the Convention for a Democratic South Africa (CODESA) talks.
-Shortly after the massacre, it was claimed by members of the African National Congress that the South African police force in cooperation with the IFP had organised the raid, and the ANC consequently stepped out of the negotiations.
+Shortly after the massacre, it was claimed by members of the African National Congress that the South African Police in cooperation with the IFP had organised the raid, and the ANC consequently stepped out of the negotiations.
 It was also suggested that the raid formed part of the activities of the South African Defence Force's Operation Marion.
 The ANC resumed negotiations shortly after the Bisho massacre of 7 September 1992.

 The massacre was mentioned in the United Nations Security Council Resolution 765 of 16 July 1992.

 A criminal trial held in 1993, which included testimony of 120 Boipatong residents, convicted IFP supporters of crimes in the massacre, but ruled that the police had played no part in it.
 The Truth and Reconciliation Commission (TRC) concluded in 1998 that the police were in fact involved in the raid, but the TRC's Amnesty Committee found in 2000 that the police were not involved after all.